Misty May-Treanor: Politics and philanthropy

 May-Treanor serves as a Sports Ambassador for Special Olympics Southern California.

-In May 2018, May-Treanor was appointed by President Trump, to the President's Council on Sports, Fitness, and Nutrition, where she served as a co-chair.

 Personal life

 May began dating professional baseball catcher, Matt Treanor, in January 2004.
 The two later wed in November of that year.
-She and her husband reside in Coral Springs, Florida.
-They also own a home in Long Beach, California.
-May-Treanor gave birth to the couple's first child, Malia Barbara, on June 3, 2014.
-The couple later welcomed fraternal twin girls, Mele Elizarin and Mia Kanoelani, on November 9, 2017.
+She and her husband reside in Yorba Linda, CA. May-Treanor gave birth to the couple's first child, Malia Barbara, on June 3, 2014.
+The couple later gave birth to fraternal twin girls, Mele Elizarin and Mia Kanoelani, on November 9, 2017.

-May-Treanor has two half brothers; Brack is a chef and competed on the Food Network show Chopped.
 Both May-Treanor's maternal aunt, Betty Ann Grubb Stuart, and maternal first cousin, Taylor Dent, were professional tennis players.

 In her 2010 memoir, May-Treanor revealed she had been sexually assaulted while in college, pressed charges against her assailant, and testified at the trial.

 A tattoo on May-Treanor's shoulder of an angel with the initials "B.M." is a dedication to her mother, Barbara May, who died of cancer in 2002.